Home Appraisals: A Primer

 Appraisers get to know the subdivisions in which they work.
 They innately understand the value of particular features to the people of that area.
 Then, the appraiser researches recent transactions in the neighborhood and finds properties which are 'comparable' to the home being appraised.
 Using knowledge of the value of certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject property.

 A valid estimate of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 When it comes to knowing the true worth of features of homes in Phoenix and Maricopa, Central Arizona Appraisers is your local authority.
 The sales comparison approach to value is typically awarded the most consideration when an appraisal is for a home sale.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
-Note: While the appraised value is probably the best indication of what a house is worth, it probably will not be the price at which the property closes.
-It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to sell the property again.
-At the end of the day, an appraiser from Central Arizona Appraisers will guarantee you get the most fair and balanced property value, so you can make profitable real estate decisions.
+Analyzing the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
+The estimate of value on the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valueIt's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from Central Arizona Appraisers will guarantee you discover the most accurate property value, so you can make profitable real estate decisions.